naelstrof/UnityJigglePhysics/README.md

 ## Usage

+### Adding Jiggle Physics to your project

+Included in the package is a JiggleUpdateExample Monobehaviour, this should be included into your scene to make JiggleRigs work, you can also manually call the events yourself if you want precise control on when Jiggle Physics simulates or applies transforms.

 ### Adding Jiggle Physics to an asset

 Jiggle physics works best in tandem with the Unity Prefab system.
 This allows you to create settings specifically for a tail, hair, or breasts shared among assets.
 Using overrides and applying them to the whole set.